-I authorize the Board of Education, it officials, employees, agents, etc., to consider my child's photograph/video as "directory information" and to utilize, release and or publish my child's photograph/video in the following school publications and media releases:

-School Calendars, Newsletters, Yearbook, Public Access TV, District Website(s), and Student Newspapers
+I authorize the Centerville City School District Board of Education, officials, employees, agents, etc., to photograph, film, and/or interview my student (indicated on the Student Information Form).
+Furthermore, I consider these photographs or videos of my child as "directory information" and grant permission for Centerville City Schools to utilize, release, and/or publish my student's photograph/video in school publications and media releases.
+School publications and media releases may include, but are not limited to, School Calendars, Newsletters, Social Media, Yearbook, Public Access TV, District Website, and Student Newspapers.

-I agree that, insofar as I am concerned, these photos/videos may be edited by those charged with such responsibility at their sole discretion and used in whole, in part, in connection with such publications listed above and also consent to use of my student's name, likeness, voice and biographical material in connection with program publicity and for instructional promotional purposes.
-I expressly release the producer, the CENTERVILLE CITY SCHOOL DISTRICT, all school districts participating in the Miami Valley Educational Cable Access joint venture, the Miami Valley Cable Council, and the employees and agents of all such entities from any privacy, defamation, compensation, copyright or other claims that may arise out of such presentations, exhibitions, publications, or promotions.
+I agree that, insofar as I am concerned, these photos/videos may be edited by those charged with such responsibility at their sole discretion and used in whole, in part, and in connection with such publications.
+I also consent to the use of my student's name, likeness, voice, and biographical material in connection with program publicity and for instructional and promotional purposes.
+I expressly release the producer, the CENTERVILLE CITY SCHOOL DISTRICT, all school districts participating in the Miami Valley Educational Cable Access joint venture, the Miami Valley Cable Council, and the employees and agents of all such entities from any privacy, defamation, compensation, copyright, or other claims that may arise out of such presentations, exhibitions, publications, or promotions.

-Parent/Guardian consent request can be found on the Student Information sheet located in the first day packet.
+Parent/Guardian consent request can be found on the back of the Student Information Form located in the first day packet.